SwarmStorm/awesome/README.md

 *   [actions/runner](https://github.com/actions/runner) - The Runner for GitHub Actions :rocket:

 *   [beyluta/WinWidgets](https://github.com/beyluta/WinWidgets) - WinWidgets is a platform for Windows 10/11 Desktop Widget development using HTML, CSS, and JavaScript.
 Create your own widgets using frontend technologies based on the Chromium project.

-*   [Alan-Rock-GS/GpuScript](https://github.com/Alan-Rock-GS/GpuScript) - GpuScript allows you to write C# programs that run at supercomputer speeds on a single GPU.
-Learn it in 30 minutes.
-Write & debug large and complex projects specifically designed to run on the GPU.

 *   [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file